companieshouse/fil-tuxedo-stack/roles/database/README.md

 ## Provisioning hosts with existing dbspaces

-This role is _not_ idempotent and there is a **risk of data loss** if the role is executed against hosts that contain existing dbspaces and chunks.
-A lock file is used to provide a basic level of protection against by distinguishing hosts that were previously provisioned with this role and failing early if the role is executed again.
+:warning: This role is _not_ idempotent and there is a **risk of data loss** if the role is executed against hosts that contain existing dbspaces and chunks.
+A lock file is used to provide a basic level of protection against this by distinguishing hosts that were previously provisioned with this role and failing early if the role is executed again.

-If there is a need to run this role a second time against a host, the following steps are necessary:
+The following steps are necessary if there is a need to run this role a second time against a given host:

 * Confirm that there are no dbpsaces or chunks present on the host (i.e. check all `path` references in the `informix_service_config` variable on the host) and that it it safe to proceed
 * Remove the lock file from `/etc/fil-tuxedo-stack-database-role` on the host
 * Stop any active `oninit` processes on the host
-* Remove any shared memory segements that were used by the `oninit` processes
+* Remove any shared memory segements that were created by the `oninit` processes